 The transition from breastfeeding to bottle-feeding is also called “weaning”.
 Weaning is the gradual replacement of breastfeeding with other foods and ways of nurturing.
 Weaning from breast to bottle is a very personal and sometimes difficult decision.
 Research confirms that breast is best, but there are many situations that require the introduction of formula.
-In general, it takes about one to two weeks to complete this transition.
+It could takes about one to two weeks to complete this transition.
 Every infant takes a different amount of time to get used to formula bottles, therefore do not panic if your baby takes longer or shorter to make the switch.

 3. Watch out for your babies hunger cues and start with offering the bottle.
 Slowly switch from bottle to the breast and continue nursing for a few minutes, then switch back to the bottle.
 Repeat this switch until your little one is satisfied.